 Construction manufactures modular housing units for commercial and residential applications.
 Construction operates in two businesses: (i) modular building manufacturing and (ii) structural wall panel and wood foundation manufacturing, including building supply retail operations.
 The modular building manufacturing business services the northeast United States and is operated by KBS Builders, Inc. ("KBS") in Maine.
-The structural wall panel and wood foundation manufacturing segment is operated by EdgeBuilder, Inc. ("EdgeBuilder"), and the retail building supplies are sold through Glenbrook Building Supply, Inc. ("Glenbrook" and together with EdgeBuilder, "EBGL").
+The structural wall panel and wood foundation manufacturing, and the retail building supplies are sold through Glenbrook Building Supply, Inc. ("Glenbrook" and together with EdgeBuilder, "EBGL").
 EBGL is based in and services the Greater Minneapolis metropolitan area.
 KBS, EdgeBuilder and Glenbrook are wholly owned subsidiaries of Star Equity and are referred to collectively herein, and together with ATRM Holdings, Inc. ("ATRM"), as the "Construction Subsidiaries."